kunalbhat/replyall-scraper/README.md

 > Dismayed to miss out on the Gold Freddie, I vowed to never let it happen again.

+#### What it is

+Silly example aside, this app provides a loose template to create utilities for similar use cases:

+- Scrape a page and get a value
+- Compare that value against a stored value
+- If it has changed, update the stored value
+- Send an email to notify of the change

+It was fun to use Nokogiri, Heroku Scheduler, and Mailgun for this exercise.

 ---

 ### How it works